Table of Contents

-Folding bikes are great for travel, but are often a bit less capable at carrying loads than a dedicated touring bike.
-This resource will help you find out the different ways you can carry luggage on your folding bike… there’s actually more options than you think.
+Folding bikes are great for travel, but are often a bit less capable of carrying loads than a dedicated touring bike.
+This resource will help you find out the different ways you can carry luggage on your folding bike… there are actually more options than you think.

 Front Rack and Panniers

 Most 20-24” folding bikes can cater for a front rack.
 These mount at two points on the fork, typically at the end of the fork legs and at the crown.
 This setup will allow you to use two panniers with a total weight of between 10kg (Tern, Dahon) and 22kg (Bike Friday).

 Again, most 20-24” folding bikes can cater for a rear rack.
 These mount from near the rear dropout and up to the top of the seat stay.
 Rear racks can carry two panniers and a rack-pack bag to a maximum capacity of 25kg.
 When you carry weight on the rear of the bike it has less of an effect on the bike’s steering, than on the fork.
 You can also mount racks/panniers to 16″ folders, but the bags tend to drag when cornering given the lack of clearance – it’s simply not recommended.